 I rarely bring consumer affairs to my blog, and this is repost, but having popped two pizzas in my next click n collect shop, this sprang to mind.
 Have you ever heard of Analogue Cheese?

 No, I hadn’t either until I saw a mention of it on television.
 Analogue Cheese is cheese that…well, ‘isn’t’.
 You can read more on it here in this wiki reference: http://en.wikipedia.org/wiki/Cheese_analogue but honestly, this makes it sound more palatable than it is.
 In the programme I watched, they made some in its raw state and it looked like baby sick to me.
-According to the presenter, it didn’t taste much better either.
+According to the presenter, it tasted little better either.

-I’ve since been informed that there was a huge scandal in Germany over Analogue Cheese resulting in a swift ban.
+I’ve since been informed that there was an enormous scandal in Germany over Analogue Cheese, resulting in a swift ban.
 Pity the UK never acts as quickly regarding such cases.
 The law shouldn’t allow manufacturers to call this cheese.
 It’s a cheese substitute, which comes in a variety of flavours, including Monterey Jack, so even looking at the ‘type’ doesn’t help.

 One other thing my friend and I agreed on is the way we eat.
 Most specialists will say that overweight people eat as a substitute for something missing in their lives.
 While I believe that comfort eating exists and is a genuine problem for some, I also grit my teeth and think a few choice words when I hear this.